vsushko/workspace/kubernetes.md

 - maxSurge - max number of additional pods that can be created
 - maxUnavailable - max number of pods that can be terminated

+## Service
+- Logical abstractiion for a set of Pods
+- A single reliable network endpoint to access Pods
+  - stable IP address
+  - DNS name